Arksine/moonraker/docs/configuration.md

 ```

 ### `[octoprint_compat]`
-Enables partial support of Octoprint API is implemented with the purpose of
+Enables partial support of OctoPrint API is implemented with the purpose of
 allowing uploading of sliced prints to a moonraker instance.
-Currently we support Slic3r derivatives and Cura with Cura-Octoprint.
+Currently we support Slic3r derivatives and Cura with Cura-OctoPrint.

 ```ini
 # moonraker.conf